RetroCraft/problems/index.md

-# University Assignments

-This is an archive of my university assignments.
+This is an open archive of practice problems from the University of Waterloo CS/BBA program.
-They will become publicly available as allowed by policy.

-For sources, change URLs to `.tex` from `.pdf`.
-I use macros from [this header file](./header.tex).
+These are published with the belief that they are permitted by relevant faculty, please contact me if they are not and I will take them down.

-I make no guarantees that my solutions are remotely close to correct.
+I make no guarantees that these solutions are remotely close to correct.
 Frankly, it's more likely that they're wrong.
 Please let me know if you find a mistake though!
+Or, in the spirit of open source, make a pull request fixing it.

 ## Math